Obayashi (OTCMKTS:OBYCF) Shares Down 0.2%

 Obayashi Co.
-(OTCMKTS:OBYCF – Get Rating)’s share price was down 0.2% on Friday .
+(OTCMKTS:OBYCF – Get Rating) shares were down 0.2% during trading on Friday .
 The stock traded as low as $7.23 and last traded at $7.23.
-Approximately 2,667 shares traded hands during trading, an increase of 86% from the average daily volume of 1,436 shares.
+Approximately 2,667 shares traded hands during mid-day trading, an increase of 86% from the average daily volume of 1,436 shares.
 The stock had previously closed at $7.24.

 About Obayashi (OTCMKTS:OBYCF)